-Alternatively, when you select a star system marker the selector ring will automatically centre and highlight the star system's intersection point on the grid-plane
+Alternatively, when you can simply left click on the actual star system marker, the selector ring will automatically centre and highlight the star system's intersection point on the gridplane.

 Note that when a star system marker has been highlighted, several new elements appear on the galaxy map.